AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 ## Building a context window using tokens

-For this exercise we will implement the **GetChatSessionContextWindow()** function in the **Services/ChatService.cs** class and modify another function, **GetChatCompletionAsync()** that will call the first function to build our chat history.
+For this exercise we will implement the **GetSessionContextWindowAsync()** function in the **Services/CosmosDbService.cs** class to build our chat history.

-1. Within the **ChatService.cs** class locate the **GetChatSessionContextWindow()** method with the following signature.
+1. Within the **CosmosDbService.cs** class locate the **GetSessionContextWindowAsync()** method with the following signature.

     ```csharp
-        private async Task<List<Message>> GetChatSessionContextWindow(string tenantId, string userId, string sessionId)
+    public async Task<List<Message>> GetSessionContextWindowAsync(string tenantId, string userId, string sessionId, int maxContextWindow)
     ```

-1. Comment out the placeholder lines in this function and add the code below.
-The **allMessages** variable stores the entire chat history for a session fetched from the Cosmos DB Service.
-We use the `_maxContextWindow` setting to take the most recent messages in the conversation and return them as the context window for the conversation.
+1. Comment out the placeholder query text in this function and add the query below.
+This selects the most recent number of messages in the chat session depending on the `maxContextWindow` variable.

+    ```csharp
+    //string queryText = "";
+    string queryText = $"""
+        SELECT Top @maxContextWindow
+            *
+        FROM c
+        WHERE
+            c.tenantId = @tenantId AND
+            c.userId = @userId AND
+            c.sessionId = @sessionId AND
+            c.type = @type
+        ORDER BY
+            c.timeStamp DESC
+        """;
+    ```

+    After querying for the most recent messages in Azure Cosmos DB, we reverse put them back in order in reverse.
 Recency matters in a conversation, the most recent text is what we want closer to the actual question.
 Counting the number of messages allows us to control the total number of tokens used while still providing relevant context.

-    ```csharp
-    //await Task.Delay(0);
-    //return new List<Message>();

-    List<Message> allMessages = await _cosmosDbService.GetSessionMessagesAsync(tenantId, userId, sessionId);

-    //Build the contextWindow from allMessages, start from the end and work backwards
-    //This includes the latest user prompt which is already cached
-    return allMessages.TakeLast(_maxContextWindow).ToList();
-    ```

 1. Next, within the **ChatService.cs** class, locate **GetChatCompletionAsync()** with the following signature.